agatapaluch/DAV_project/README.md

 Project for Data analysis and visualization that shows statistics, trends and predictions for COVID-19 pandemic in the United States of America.

-This projects presents a comprehensive data analysis and visualization of COVID-19 infection and death rates, vaccination trends, hospitalization occupancy lockdown orders and economic indicators at both national and state levels.
-It also highlights the difference between forecasted infection rates and actual COVID-19 data.
+This project provides a comprehensive analysis of the COVID-19 pandemic, covering metrics such as case numbers, death rates, vaccination trends, hospital occupancy, lockdown measures, and economic indicators at both national and state levels.
+It also highlights the differences between forecasted infection rates and the actual COVID-19 data.

 ## Included plots: